 Preteens are full of emotions and when they can’t express how they feel they can become frustrated.

-As leaders, we have the opportunity to help our students understand how to handle those frustrations in a healthy way.
+As leaders, we have the opportunity to help our them understand how to handle those frustrations in a healthy way.

 Use this lesson to teach preteens that how they respond to anger is what matters.